 Figure 3.
-The seasonal6 hour average total particle concentration (n{aer} , cm-3, shown with black line dots) and the mass concentration of black carbon (m{BC} , ng m^{-3} , red line-crosses) (a).
-The time series of the 6hourseasonal average total surface area concentration $(S{aer}, m^2 L^{-1}, shown with black crosses)$ (b).
+The seasonal average total particle concentration (n{aer} , cm-3, black line) and the mass concentration of black carbon (m{BC} , ng m-3, red line) (a).
+The time series of the seasonal average total surface area concentration (S{aer} , m2 L-1) (b).
 Submicron NO3- and nss SO4= ion mass concentrations (c).
-The error barsshaded area in (a) and (b) represent standard errors of each measurement.
+The shaded area in (a) and (b) represent standard errors of each measurement.
 The uncertainties in (c) are reported in the chemical data.
-A dashed horizontal line in each panel represents the seasonal mean of individual measurements The grey shaded area shows the data missing period, and the green shaded area represent the Arctic spring during our study periods.
+The grey shaded area shows the data missing period, and the green shaded area represent the Arctic spring during our study periods.